 After a long day of walking, we treated ourselves to some freshly cooked, piping hot churros at El Moro, a Mexico City institution since 1935.
 We got a simple order of 4 large churros with a side of chocolate and condensed milk.
 Our churros were gone faster than a cow that fell into a lake of piranhas; we simply could not help ourselves.

 Mercado de San Juan

-If you’d like to see many of these attractions with a guide, you can book a family-friendly private four hour tour of Mexico City.
+If you’d like to see many of these attractions with a guide, you can book a family-friendly private 3-hour walking tour of Mexico City.

 Day 3 – Teotihuacan Pyramids

 Built nearly 2,000 years ago, the Teotihuacan Pyramids are home to many of the most architecturally significant Mesoamerican pyramids built in the Americas.
-It’s really easy to get to the Teohuacan Pyramids from CDMX by public transportation or as a day trip.
+It’s really easy to get to the Teotihuacan Pyramids from CDMX by public transportation or on a guided tour.

 Teotihuacan Pyramids by Bus from Mexico City

 We prefer to do things on our own, so we took public transport.
 It was a short metro ride to the North Bus Terminal.
 Taking the metro is super-convenient as it lets you off right across the street from the bus terminal; just simply walk under the road via the metro tunnel.

 Once in the terminal turn left and walk all the way to the end.
 You can buy your tickets from “Autobuses Teotihuacan“, which is the second last bus company before the “Sala 8” sign.
 You can buy one-way or round-trip tickets at this counter.
 The departure ticket is for a specified time, while the return ticket is good for any bus ride back.
 Adult return tickets were 104 pesos (~$5.50USD), while the kids tickets are half price.